-The MLB World Series playoffs began on October 20, with the Los Angeles Dodgers facing off against the Milwaukee Brewers.
-Subsequent games will take place at around 5PM PST / 8PM EST every day from the October 23-31, with a day off on the October 25.
+The MLB World Series playoffs began on October 22, with the Washington Nationals facing off against either the Houston Astros or the New York Yankees.
+Subsequent games will take place daily until October 31, with two days off on the 24th and 28th.

 It’s important to note that we’ll only be recommending official MLB sources.
 Major sporting events almost always have unofficial streams, but these are usually only available in lower resolutions and have a tendency to be taken offline partway through.
 You can live stream MLB playoffs in numerous different ways, so there’s no reason to use unlicensed sources.

 How to unblock and stream the MLB playoffs with a VPN

 VPNs change your IP address, making it appear as though you’re in another country.
 This tricks region-locked streaming services into letting you watch from abroad.
 Still confused?
 Just follow the steps below to unblock and stream the MLB playoffs from anywhere in the world:

 - First, sign up for a suitable VPN.
 We’ve briefly mentioned ExpressVPN already, but NordVPN and CyberGhost are excellent low-cost, high-performance alternatives.

 - Download and install the VPN software, taking care to get the correct version for your device’s operating system.